TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.1.md

 # Changelog

 ## Added
-- Add [a config option]({{< ref "/product-stack/tyk-enterprise-developer-portal/deploy/configuration#portal_enable_http_profiler" >}}) to expose the Golang profiling information which allows for debugging issues related to the resource consumption.
+- Add a [config option]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration#portal_enable_http_profiler" >}}) to expose the Golang profiling information which allows for debugging issues related to resource consumption.

 ## Changed
 - Upgraded the version of Stoplight to the latest available version in the default theme.